The King's Academy Mission

 Activities to celebrate Black History Month 2021 include a student poetry contest, black American legends display, library display, "Facts & Firsts" shared in home groups, "Selma: The Bridge to the Ballot" all school viewing/discussion, and TKA Black History Month webpage.

 - TKA will conduct an audit of the social climate on campus which will include listening sessions with students and staff to hear their experiences and gather input about ways to address any existing bias or racism.

 - TKA will create and publish specific action steps to be taken by the school to address any identified social climate issues on campus.

-- TKA will continue the ongoing assessment of our curriculum and make any relevant changes to incorporate racial and ethnic diversity, including specific learning objectives and outcomes that address racial perspectives, equity, and justice, especially in literature, history, Bible courses.
+- TKA will continue the ongoing assessment of our curriculum and make any relevant changes to incorporate racial and ethnic diversity, including specific learning objectives and outcomes that address racial perspectives, especially in literature, history, Bible courses.
 Ongoing

 - TKA will incorporate training on racism and unconscious bias in professional development plans for faculty/staff at all levels.